IgnacioSanh/japTSReact/DEVLOG.md

 -   The filter works.
 For now only by the meaning
 -   Added a small text to show how many words are filtered
 -   When the word row is clicked, the card shows the clicked word

+##Day 5

+-   Implementation of the delete word modal
+-   To confirm the delete of a word, you need to write down the meaning

+##Day 6

+-   Creation of the practice main screen
+-   Started the guess the word menu

+##Day 7

+-   Giving functionality to the clock
+-   Change layout using Row and Col (of React Bootstrap) in PracticeWords
+-   Started the guess card